The Fragility of Learning LQG Controllers: Problem formulation

 where $Q \succeq 0$ with $(A(\theta), Q^{1/2})$ detectable and $R \succ 0$.
 The subscript in the expectation denotes that the states evolve according to the dynamics \eqref{eq: linsys} with the parameter $\theta$, and the superscript denotes that the inputs are generated according to the policy $K$.
 We denote the optimal solution to this problem for a fixed parameter $\theta$ as

-It is well established that when $\calK$ consists of all measurable functions of the past data, $y_{0:t}$ (causal policies), or of all measurable functions of the past data excluding the most recent measurement, $y_{0:t-1}$ (strictly causal policies), the optimal LQG controller is a linear dynamic policy that can be represented as a proper transfer function $K_\theta\in\calR_p^{\du\times\dy}$, or a strictly proper transfer function $K_\theta\in\calR_s^{\du\times\dy}$, respectively.
-This policy can be calculated explicitly given $\theta$; see Section~\ref{s: LQG_preliminaries}.
-We therefore restrict the policy class to linear dynamical policies represented by $\calK=\calR_{p}^{\du\times \dy}$ or $\calK=\calR_{s}^{\du\times \dy}$.
-While we present our results for both settings, we focus primarily on strictly causal policies for ease of exposition.
+It is well established that when $\calK$ consists of all measurable functions of the past data, $y_{0:t}$ (causal policies), or of all measurable functions of the past data excluding the most recent measurement, $y_{0:t-1}$ (strictly causal policies), the optimal LQG controller is a linear dynamic feedback policy that can be represented as a proper transfer function $K_\theta\in\calR_p^{\du\times\dy}$, or a strictly proper transfer function $K_\theta\in\calR_s^{\du\times\dy}$, respectively.
+This policy can be calculated explicitly given $\theta$; see Section~\ref{s: LQG_preliminaries}. \ifTACmode We therefore restrict the policy class to linear dynamical policies represented by $\calK=\calR_{s}^{\du\times \dy}$; in this case, the minimizer in~\eqref{eq: solution} is unique and well-defined.
+The extension of our result to non-strictly causal policies can be found in the supplementary material. \else We therefore restrict the policy class to linear dynamical policies represented by $\calK=\calR_{p}^{\du\times \dy}$ or $\calK=\calR_{s}^{\du\times \dy}$; in this case, the minimizer in~\eqref{eq: solution} is unique and well-defined.
+While we present our results for both settings, we focus primarily on strictly causal policies for ease of exposition. \fi

 Since the system $\theta$ is \textbf{unknown}, the learner must estimate a controller from data to minimize $J(K, \theta)$.
-We adopt the offline reinforcement learning framework, visualized in \Cref{fig: architecture}.
-First, one collects a dataset $\calD = \curly{(y_t^n, u_t^n)}_{t=0, n=1}^{T-1,N}$ from \eqref{eq: linsys} of $N$ independent trajectories of length $T$, using a history-dependent and potentially stochastic exploration policy $\pi_{\exp}$.
+We adopt the offline reinforcement learning perspective, visualized in \Cref{fig: architecture}.
+First, one collects a dataset $\calD = \curly{(y_t^n, u_t^n)}_{t=0, n=1}^{T-1,N}$ of $N$ independent trajectories of length $T$ from \eqref{eq: linsys}, using a history-dependent and potentially stochastic exploration policy $\pi_{\exp}$.
 This policy is not restricted to lie in $\calK$.
 We denote the distribution over such datasets as $\rho^{\pi_{\exp}, N,T}(\theta)$.

 Using the dataset $\calD$ collected by the exploration policy, the learner synthesizes a control policy $K_{\calD} \in\calK$.
 Such an estimated controller incurs an \textit{excess cost} over the optimal controller of $J(K_\mathcal{D}, \theta) - J(K_{\theta}, \theta)$.
 The excess cost depends on the amount and quality of data available, as well as the efficiency of the learning algorithm.
 We seek to answer the question: